sybrew/pro-mime-types/readme.txt

 1. If you're on a Single Site installation, you can set up the default options within the Settings menu.
 1. That's it!
 Enjoy!

+== Frequently Asked Questions ==

+= I enabled an extension but I couldn't upload it =

+Not all PHP installations recognize MIME types the same way.
+This makes it difficult for us to test every file type.

+If you find an issue, please open a [support topic](https://wordpress.org/support/plugin/pro-mime-types/#new-topic-0) or [GitHub issue](https://github.com/sybrew/pro-mime-types/issues/new) and detail your website's [PHP version](https://wordpress.org/documentation/article/site-health-screen/#server) and image extension so we can start investigating the MIME type.

 == Changelog ==

 = 2.0.0 =